-- 10.17 Describe the rehabilitation and mine closure activities, including their location (on or off mining lease) with appropriately scaled maps, including: - (a) proposed scheduling and extent of rehabilitation works with maps at suitable scales showing the location of disturbance areas, relevant Environmentally Relevant Activity (ERA) infrastructure and associated disturbance areas and the sequence of mining and progressive rehabilitation (i.e. the method and timing of restoration of areas disturbed during construction/operation) - (b) proposed methods or techniques for rehabilitating the land to achieve the rehabilitation goals for each proposed final land use proposed in the rehabilitation program - (c) for each final land use area, provide a description and map of the area (including name, size in hectares, disturbance type e.g. hardstand, stockpile, pit etc.), and final proposed tenure - (d) closure and decommissioning stage, works, water sources and use requirements to be undertaken for removal of plant, equipment, concrete footings, hardstand and storage tanks and actions taken to clean up, manage and dispose of contaminated soils.

-- 10.18 Identify the type, quantity, origin, routes, delivery modes, storage and laydown requirements for materials required during the pre-construction, construction and operation of the project for works: - (a) at the mine site - (b) at off-lease areas, to the degree it is required for subsequent approval processes - (c) for the product delivery route.
+- 10.16 Describe the rehabilitation and mine closure activities, including the location (on or off a mining lease) with appropriately scaled maps, including: - (a) proposed scheduling and extent of rehabilitation works with maps at suitable scales showing the location of disturbance areas, relevant ERA infrastructure and associated disturbance areas and the sequence of mining and progressive rehabilitation (i.e. the method and timing of rehabilitation of areas disturbed during construction/operation) - (b) proposed methods or techniques for rehabilitating the land to achieve the rehabilitation goals for each proposed final land use proposed in the rehabilitation program - (c) for each final land use area, provide a description and map of the area (including name, size in hectares, disturbance type e.g. hardstand, stockpile, pit etc.) and final proposed tenure - (d) closure and decommissioning stage, works, water sources and use requirements to be undertaken for removal of plant, equipment, concrete footings, hardstand and storage tanks and actions take to clean up, manage and dispose of contaminated soils. - 10.17 Identify the type, quantity, origin, routes, delivery modes, storage and laydown requirements for materials required during the pre-construction, construction, operation and rehabilitation of the project for works: - (a) at the mine site - (b) at the project component sites, to the degree it is required for subsequent approval processes - (c) for the product delivery route. - 10.18 Describe how the rehabilitation costs have been considered in the proposed rehabilitation outcomes including compliance with: - (a) the DES's guideline Estimated rehabilitation cost under the EP Act (ESR/2018/4425) - (b) the Estimated rehabilitation cost calculator mining (ESR/2015/1824) and supporting guideline User guide for estimated rehabilitation cost calculator user guide - mining (ESR/2019/4626).